Zoddy/cushion/README.md

 **file** - file descriptor object from nodes fs library
 **contentType** - content type of the file (like `image/png`)
-**name** - name of the file it will be have at the document. if you don't set it by yourself, cushion will use the filename instead
+**name** - name of the file it will have at the document. if you don't set it by yourself, cushion will use the filename instead
 **callback** - function that will be called, after saving the attachment